-Emmanuel Hugot is a French astrophysicist, expert in innovative instrumentation, today leading one of the three science teams at the Laboratory for Astrophysics of Marseille (LAM), the Research and Development Group.
+Emmanuel Hugot is a French astrophysicist, expert in innovative instrumentation, head of one of the three science teams at the Laboratory for Astrophysics of Marseille (LAM), the Research and Development Group, gathering about 30 persons.
 His interests in this field are broad, from the manufacturing of super-polished freeform optics for cutting-edge instrumentation, to the development of a new type of focal planes using variable curvature detectors, thus leading to compact and cost-effective instrumentation, crucial for the post-JWST generation such as the LUVOIR observatory currently under study at NASA.

-For ten years now, he is leading cutting edge R&D projects for high angular resolution and high contrast imaging, based on the synergies between active and adaptive optics, materials science and innovative focal plane architectures.
-His work has also a multi-disciplinary impact, as it involves imaging science that finds applications in many fields, from bio-medical science to artistic projects.
+For ten years now, he leads R&D projects for high angular resolution and high contrast imaging, based on the synergies between active and adaptive optics, materials science and innovative focal plane architectures.
+As this work aims at improving imaging systems, it has a multi-disciplinary impact and finds applications in bio-medical science (brain or retina imaging) or artistic projects.

 Some of his hand-made mirrors are today at the core of the most powerful astronomical instruments, such as the VLT-SPHERE planet finder, seeking for exoplanets every night.